bkanuka/blog/about.md

 ## Volunteer

-I am currently working with a team at the University of Ottawa, in conjunction with Health Canada, to analyse the concentration of Calcium in urine.
+I am currently working with a team at the University of Ottawa, in conjunction with Health Canada, to analyse the concentration of radioactive Calcium in urine.
 The goal is to develop a method of detecting the onset of osteoporosis.

 ## Other Achievements

-  * National Gold medalist in sprint canoe, and a previous member of Team Ontario
+  * National Gold medalist in sprint canoe, and a previous member of Team Ontario.
   * Tested >99.9 percentile in Mathematics.
   * I've climbed some mountains: